AlannaBurke/haltrescue/halt-website/docs/Guinea Pigs/guineapigcare.md

 Plain, quality pellets are best for guinea pigs.
 Guinea pigs under 6 months old should be fed an Alfalfa pellet and hay-based diet.
 Do not feed your guinea pig any food with artificial coloring, seeds or corn as these foods pose a choking hazard and cannot be properly digested.

-Kleenmama hay and pellets are the best hay and pellets hat you can provide for your guinea pig.
-Their shipping prices can be intimidating, but it is more less expensive to order online than to buy in pet stores, even with shipping.
-Kleenmama hay and pellets can be ordered online at www.kmshayloft.com.

-Oxbow Essentials is the second best in quality.
-Though it can be more expensive than buying in bulk, it can be much more convenient to find and purchase in stores.
-For store locations, visit https://www.oxbowanimalhealth.com/store-locator.
+Oxbow carries several lines of healthy guinea pig foods and can be found commercially available in most pet stores.

+Visit www.oxbowanimalhealth.com/ for more information on products that they carry.
+Oxbow can also be found on Amazon.com or Chewy.com

-Sweet Meadow also provides quality hay and pellets.
-They can be ordered in bulk and shipping is a bit more reasonable.
-It is important to note that their winter hay isn’t as good as their late spring and summer hay.
-To order, visit www.sweetmeadowfarm.com.
+Sweet Meadow Farm also provides quality hay and pellets.
+They can be ordered in bulk on chewy.com.
+For more information on their products please visit www.sweetmeadowfarm.com.

-Small Pet Select provides quality hay and pellets as well.
+Small Pet Select provides quality hay and pellets which can be ordered on their website, chewy.com, or amazon.com.
-To order, visit www.smallpetselect.com.
+For more information on their products please visit www.smallpetselect.com.

+Sherwood Pet Health carries a healthy line of pellets and treats and can be found on their website https://store.sherwoodpethealth.com/, chewy.com or amazon.com.

 ### What about fresh foods?